emqx/neuron-docs/en_US/module-plugins/module-driver.md

 | 4014   | Publish fails, usually due to a connection exception.
 In the current implementation, the failed data will be discarded |
 | 4015   | Publish suspended due to user stopping plugin                |
 | 4016   | Publish data exceeds buffer length, usually does not happen  |

-## eKuiper

-Use the eKuiper plugin to stream processing of data collected by Neuron, for detailed usage process,please refer to [Integration of Neuron and eKuiper](https://github.com/lf-edge/ekuiper/blob/master/docs/en_US/tutorials/neuron/neuron_integration_tutorial.md).

 ## Modbus